Miguel Lavastida: Political career

 In Hato del Llano, when Gabino Puello had concluded his mission of distributing the manifesto of January 16, 1844 to the select personalities of the South and was preparing to retire to Santo Domingo, he was advised by Lavastida to avoid entering Baní so as not to be arrested, since the allies of Buenaventura Báez wanted to arrest him.
 After independence was declared, he began his public career as National Treasurer.
-Lavastida married on December 21, 1844, with Altagracia Heredia y Sola, daughter of José Vicente Heredia y Campuzano and Faustina Sola y Zárraga, in the Primate Cathedral of America.
+On December 21, 1844, Lavastida married Altagracia Heredia y Sola, daughter of José Vicente Heredia y Campuzano and Faustina Sola y Zárraga, in the Primate Cathedral of America.
 He was one of the founders of the patriotic association Amigos del País, created by Manuel María Valencia on May 30, 1845, to promote national improvements.
 Among its first initiatives, the society organized a general subscription to help Dominicans abroad who lacked the means to return to their country.
 While serving as substitute judge of the Court of Appeals of Santo Domingo, he was appointed Minister Secretary of State for Finance and Commerce by President Báez in September 1851 and temporarily assumed the Ministry of Justice and Public Instruction between December 1851 and April 1852.
 Despite having had a successful mission in the Cibao region in 1852, he decided to leave office to join the Santanista opposition.
 On February 9, 1853, he was elected member of the Tribunate for the province of Azua and held his seat for a brief time.
 Under the second presidency of Pedro Santana, he established himself as a figure close to this leader and a member of his clique, occupying the post of minister of the interior and police on three occasions between 1853 and 1856, and also taking up again the portfolio of Finance and Commerce, where he was in charge of the Department of Development.
 In 1855, he went on a mission to the nearby island of Cuba, then still a Spanish colony, and managed to get the archbishop of Santiago de Cuba, Saint Antonio Mary Claret, to grant him two priests to serve as chaplains for the Cibao Army.
 In 1856, during the short presidency of Manuel de Regla Mota, he was in charge of the Interior and Police and Foreign Relations offices, facing the crisis caused by the Spanish consul, Antonio María Segovia, through the Segovia Registration.
 He was nominated for the presidency and received a single vote in the elections of September 22, 1856.
 He remained in office until Báez returned to the presidency in October 1856.